 Theo Sowa, CEO, African Women’s Development Fund

-Born in Ghana, Theo Sowa is an outspoken independent adviser working to change the conversation surrounding finance, and enabling more women and girls to cease economic opportunities and to be financially empowered, throughout the continent and beyond.
+Born in the West African nation of Ghana, Theo Sowa is an outspoken independent adviser working to change the conversation surrounding finance, and enabling more women and girls to cease economic opportunities and to be financially empowered, throughout the continent and beyond.

 Autumn Peltier, Clean Water Warrior

 Peltier is not only one of the many Indigenous women leading the way for future generations, she is actively fighting to ensure access to clean water for all (many Indigenous communities remain under boil water advisories), and better stewardship of our environment, on the whole.
 She proves that true leaders lead with future well-being as the compass, not just profit.

 Not only is Bad Girl RiRi one badass boss bish, she is also leading a beauty brand that leads by example and that ensures women of every colour see themselves represented.
 This trend-setter has not only given us inspiring looks over the years, she’s shown us women need not be meek, and apologetic about being the top.